 6 Things to Do When Moving Into Your New Home

 You really don’t know who else has keys to your home, so change the locks.
 That ensures you’re the only person who has access.
 Install new deadbolts yourself for as little as $11 per lock or call a locksmith.
 If you supply the new locks, locksmiths typically charge $50 to $100 per lock for labor.
 The full installation cost will vary depending on the type of lock you choose.

 Your home inspector should do this for you before closing, but it never hurts to double-check.
-I didn’t have any plumbing leaks to fix, but when checking my kitchen sink, I did discover the sink sprayer was broken.
-I replaced it for under $20.

 Keep an eye out for dripping faucets and running toilets, and check your water heater for signs of a leak.

 Here’s a neat trick: Check your water meter at the beginning and end of a two-hour window in which no water is being used in your house.
 If the reading is different, you have a leak.

 Tip #3 Steam Clean Carpets

 Do this before you move your furniture in, and your new home life will be off to a fresh start.
 You can pay a professional carpet cleaning service.
 They'll measure the length of the carpet before giving you an estimate.
 If the square footage falls below their minimum, they'll likely charge a flat fee of $100 to $150.